-United States Armed Forces Designation: The red, white and blue cords are worn by students who have honorably served or are currently serving in the United States Armed Forces.
+The United States Armed Forces Designation: The red, white, and blue cords are worn by students who have honorably served or are currently serving in the United States Armed Forces.
 Please submit your DD-214 to the VRC.
+The Office of the Registrar will contact you during the graduation regalia distribution process.
+Your name will appear in the graduation commencement program along with your branch of service.